Skip to content

 Usage in Rocky Linux

-It is strongly reccomended to read all documentation here before deploying this package on your infrastructure.
+It is strongly recommended to read all documentation here before deploying this package on your infrastructure.

-In order to support the large amount of mappings caused by guard slabs and large allocation guard regions, the vm.max_map_count sysctl is increased as part of package installation to 1048576 in /etc/sysctl.d/hardened_malloc.conf.
-You'll need to run sysctl -p /etc/sysctl.d/hardened_malloc.conf for this change to take effect without a reboot.
+In order to support the large number of mappings caused by guard slabs and large allocation guard regions, the vm.max_map_count sysctl is increased as part of package installation to 1048576 in /etc/sysctl.d/80-hardened_malloc.conf.
+You'll need to run sysctl -p /etc/sysctl.d/80-hardened_malloc.conf for this change to take effect without a reboot.
 Incidentally, Fedora 39 made the same change, so it's not an exotic configuration.

 The package ships 2 builds of hardened_malloc, the regular variant, which is located at /usr/lib64/libhardened_malloc.so and can be preloaded using the hardened_malloc_preload.sh script, and the light variant, which is located at /usr/lib64/libhardened_malloc-light.so and can be preloaded using the hardened_malloc_light_preload.sh script.
 The preload scripts add the relevant library to LD_PRELOAD and then load the desired binary, as shown in the following example: hardened_malloc_preload.sh cat /proc/self/maps.

 Users may choose to set an OS-wide LD_PRELOAD with hardened_malloc.
-This can be done by adding the desired library, for example, /usr/lib64/libhardened_malloc.so, into your /etc/ld.so.preload.
-Be aware that for applications where AT_SECURE is set, this approach will not work.
+This can be done by adding the desired library, for example, /usr/lib64/libhardened_malloc.so, into your /etc/ld.so.preload, which is to be created with permissions 644.

-It is suggested that if you wish to deploy hardened_malloc systemwide, that you deploy it in your LD_PRELOAD with the normal variant globally, and then for applications which are performance sensitive, or which fail with the normal variant, try them individually with the light variant using the preload script or by setting LD_PRELOAD within a systemd service namespace.
-If that does not resolve your issue, try disabling hardened_malloc by running the program in its own systemd service namespace.
+It is suggested that if you wish to deploy hardened_malloc systemwide, that you deploy it in your /etc/ld.so.preload with the normal variant globally, and then for applications which are performance sensitive, or which fail with the normal variant, try them individually with the light variant using the preload script or by setting LD_PRELOAD within a systemd unit.
+If that does not resolve your issue, try disabling hardened_malloc by running the program under LD_PRELOAD=/lib64/libc.so.6.

 Potential for issues with EDR